Bailiff of Guernsey

 The title Bailiff of Guernsey has been used since at least the 13th century and indicated the leading citizen of Guernsey.

-The 90th and current Bailiff is Sir Richard McMahon.
+The 91st and current bailiff is Jessica Roland, the first female.

 History

 A Bailli, the early Norman name for Bailiff was the person who held and preserved the territory for the Duke of Normandy via the Sénéchale de Normandie and their Vicomté des Îles, upholding the laws of Normandy.

 Significant change took place following the loss of Normandy in 1204 with King John appointing resident Wardens to defend the islands.
 John, as Count of Mortain, having himself been made a Warden of the Isles in 1198.

 We find that during the 13th century the term Bailli had different meanings however by the 14th century the rights and duties had solidified and become a distinct office from the sub-warden, who became the military commander on the island.
 The first Bailiff of Guernsey was Hugh de Trubleville who served from 1270 to 1277.

 The duty of the Bailiff was to preside over the Royal Court and direct the twelve Jurats who had the power to render judgement.

 In 1617 a Privy Council decision clarified the division of civil and military responsibilities between the Bailiffs and the Lieutenant Governors in Guernsey and Jersey.
 For the first time the Crown laid down the Bailiff's precedence over the Governor in judicial affairs and in the States chamber.

 Until 1813 the position of Bailiff was virtually unpaid, changing when a petition by the then Bailiff, Peter de Havilland was accepted by the Prince Regent.

 The Bailiff was required to reside in Guernsey and was appointed by either the King or the Warden of the Channel Islands or Guernsey although it was later normal for the Jurats to elect a Bailiff.
 The appointment is now made by the Sovereign by letters patent under the Great Seal, following recommendations.

 The duties of the Bailiff were reduced in 2004 to avoid perceived conflicts of interest when acting in a political sense as head of the States of Deliberation with a casting vote in passing laws, followed by sitting in court and ruling on these same laws in a litigation or criminal case.
 The political duties have now been reduced.
-This has led to the island having two main citizens, the President of the Policy and Resources Committee of Guernsey, also known as the “Chief Minister” being the figurehead of the States of Guernsey, the Bailiff remaining head of the Island as regards the law and civic matters.
+This has led to the island having two main citizens, the President of the Policy and Resources Committee of Guernsey, also known as the "Chief Minister" being the figurehead of the States of Guernsey, the Bailiff remaining head of the Island as regards the law and civic matters.